tier4/AutowareArchitectureProposal.proj/design/Perception/Perception.md

    2. pedestrian
    3. cyclists
    4. other objects that is on road or parking lot
-2. For each object, Perception stack should provide following information: (Use Case 1-7)
+2. For each object, Perception stack should provide following information: (Use Case 1-8)
    1. Pose (done in ObjectDetection)
    2. Shape (done in ObjectDetection)
    3. Predicted future path (done in Object Tracking+Prediction)
-3. Perception stack should provide traffic light information: (Use Case 8)
+3. Perception stack should provide traffic light information: (Use Case 9)
    1. The status of traffic light
    2. Unique id of traffic light from map
+4. Perception stack should provide drivable surface for planning (Use Case 8)
+5. Perception stack should provide global environment parameter (Use Case 10)

 ## Input
 Input can be any Sensor Information and Map Information.